About + Projects

 At some point along the way, Elliott picked up a camera.
 Featuring skilled portraits of family and his 4 daughters, his beloved northern Michigan woods and water, roaring Detroit, and other travels, Elliott was a hobbyist but dedicated and skilled photographer.
 Taking thousands of photographs from approximately 1947 until his death in 1977, these images—never shared publicly—are a deeply intimate and quintessential portrait of mid-century America.

 Upon his death in 1977, Elliott’s photographs were resting largely unseen and unshared at his Northern Michigan lake cottage.
 Since 2018, these slides have been carefully revisited by Elliott’s maternal grandson, Nicholas Dantzer, whom he never met.
-Since retrieving and moving these images across the country, Dantzer has reviewed over 20,000 images in the form of Kodachrome slides to curate a selected collection of approximately 200 photographs.
-Many of these photographs may be seen on this dedicated Instagram account.
+Since retrieving and moving these images across the country, Dantzer has reviewed over 20,000 images in the form of Kodachrome slides to curate a selected collection of photographs.

 Russell E. Elliott in 1971